 These have a longevity of 10 to 20 years, depending on usage, but 15 years is the average.
 Heat pumps have the same function as air conditioners, but because they heat and cool, they are often used all year round.

 These systems also function for heating and cooling and have a longevity of 10 to 30 years.

 Although these are the typical lifespan, many homeowners may opt to change their HVAC system earlier.
 As the system gets older, it will soon become less efficient and unreliable, leading to increased energy costs and maintenance.
 After a system passes 10 to 15 years, it is advisable to upgrade to a newer, more efficient system.
-This will save cost on energy and repairs, especially if the existing system is failing.
+This will save costs on energy and repairs, especially if the existing system is failing.

 If you are concerned about the operation of your HVAC system, you should contact a professional HVAC technician for help.
-They will thoroughly inspect your current system and give an estimate of its longevity, as well as suggest upgrade or servicing.
+They will thoroughly inspect your current system and give an estimate of its longevity, as well as suggest upgrades or servicing.